-From start to finish, the duration of this project was 10 days.
-My role in this project was as a consultant.
-I was hired to evaluate an existing email marketing strategy, recommend improvements, and produce a measurable return on my client’s investment.
+My role in this project was as a product designer and management consultant.
+My responsibility was to evaluate an existing email marketing strategy, recommend improvements, and measure the results of the next campaign we sent out together.

 - subject lines

 - conversion rates

 After reviewing the previous campaigns, I made the following recommendations:

 - Subject lines: the previous subject lines included phrases that sounded like spam such as “30% off!” and “Get your discount code now!”.
 Instead of phrases that trigger a person’s defense to being sold something they don’t want or need, I used subject lines like “We miss you.
 We want you to have this… “We are grateful for you!
 Here’s a gift…”

 - Text-based email: the previous emails included large HTML graphics that were difficult to read and understand how to take action.
 Instead, I wrote the email in plain-text.
 The purpose of this is to give the impression that the email was sent personally from my client to their customer.
 Plain-text emails seem less threatening.

 - “From” name: the previous emails would arrive to a customer’s inbox so that the email said it was from the name of the company.
 Instead, I changed the “From” name to be the first and last name of the Vice President.
 This encourages a person to open their email because they think it is from a real person rather than an automated email marketing platform.

 - Call-to-action: the previous emails included several calls-to-action which makes it difficult for a customer to decide what to click on.
 Instead, I removed all options for the customer and gave them one call-to-action.

 - Personalized signature: the previous emails did not include a signature from anyone in my client’s company.
 Instead, I included a personalized email signature that stated the email was being sent from the Vice President.
 Being that the email was written in plain-text as a message directly from the VP to the customer it helped me convince the recipient that this message was just for them.